 Do we offer college guidance?

-Westminster Academy has always believed the responsibility for choosing and applying to college is the students.
+Westminster Academy has always believed the responsibility for choosing and applying to college belongs to the student.
 For this reason, the Director of College Guidance serves more as a pathway to information and meet with all seniors and juniors to create application files.

 Westminster graduates have applied and been admitted to prestigious universities throughout the United States and abroad.
 Through the past five years over 20% of Westminster Seniors have received recognition by the National Merit Scholarship Corporation as National Merit Finalists or Commended Scholars.